NBK-code/IMDB_Movie_Rating_Prediction/README.md

 3. XGBoost Regressor
 4. Neural Network

 To control the problem of overfitting in the first three models, an optimal value for the hyperparameter max_depth (maximum depth of trees) was found using a simple for loop based search.
 For the neural network model, we just choose the model that provides the least validation error.
-The performanceof the models on the test data are as follows:
+The performance of the models on the test data are as follows:

 | Model | Mean Absolute Error | Accuracy |
 | --- | --- | --- |